+Some terms used have specific meanings.
 In this Policy, the words you, your and yourself refer to the member.
 The term subscriber refers to the person who is applying for or is issued this Policy.
+See Definitions for more terms with specific meanings.